 - Decorate a pebble - pick up a pebble from the ground, and decorate it with acrylic paint, or even just pens - use images that remind you of your self worth, your value as a human being, and keep it on your desk as a reminder, or put it in your pocket so the weight and shape of it is always with you.
 You could also make one for a friend.
 This term, there is pebble painting available (all materials provided, no experience necessary) in A4 each Friday (12.15-12.45).

 - Get your hands dirty - get some pot plants or plant some seeds, and nurture them.
 If you're in Cambridge at the moment, maybe even join the College gardening club, which has its own allotment.
 Getting mud on your hands, and having the satisfaction of growing things you can eat, is wonderful for physical and spiritual wellbeing.

 - Love your food - consider developing a practice of being thankful for food - think about who made it, where the ingredients may have come from, and who served it to you, and before you eat, send up a thought or prayer of thanks for all that sustains us.
 And if you'd like to send a thank you card to our amazing kitchen staff every so often, that would make their day :-)

 - Go green - some people experience the need to be more sustainable as a spiritual matter as well as a moral and practical imperative.
-There are loads of ways to get involved in sustainability work at Catz, and the Chaplain is always very happy to talk green with anyone who shows any interest in this!
+There are loads of ways to get involved in sustainability work at Catz, and I'm always very happy to talk green with anyone who shows any interest in this!

 Praying in the Christian tradition